AntociM/Hangman/README.md

 - User feedback messages like "Nice try!" and "That's right!".

-- Terminal is frequently clreared to keep the game in players focus.
+- Terminal is frequently cleared to keep the game in players focus.

 - One randomly selected word per round.

 - Play against computer.

-- Possibility to start a new game exsiting the game.
+- Possibility to start a new game exsits in the game.

-- Possibility to change easily change the word bank, by adding/replacing text into the `words.txt` file.
+- Possibility to easily change the word bank, by adding/replacing text into the `words.txt` file.

 - No external or third-party dependencies.

 ### Future features
 - Add 2-player mode, where one `user1` introduces the word, while `user2` guesses.
-If `user2` guesses its score goes up by one point, otherwise `user1`'s score goes up.
+If `user2` guesses his score goes up by one point, otherwise `user1`'s score goes up.
 - Add multiple difficulty levels.
-- Add possibility for user to choose the of words from which to choose.
+- Add possibility for user to choose the list of words from which to choose.
 - Refactor the game to use classes.

 ## Testing